top of page

 Tax Deductions for Business Gifts

-The holiday season is here and many businesses choose to give their employees and customers gifts.
-It's a great way to say thank you and show your appreciation — and it can also give you a deduction on your tax return!
-As you spread the holiday cheer, here are some things to keep in mind as we go into the next tax season.
+The holiday season is upon us, and many businesses take this opportunity to express gratitude to their employees and customers through thoughtful gifts.
+Not only is this a wonderful way to say "thank you" and strengthen relationships, but it can also offer a potential deduction on your tax return.
+As you spread the holiday cheer, here are some things to keep in mind as we approach tax season.

 What is a business gift?